AkshayKrSah/AkshayKrSah/README.md

 - 👋 Hi, I’m @AkshayKrSah
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Mobile and Web Development
-- 🌱 I’m currently learning Information Technology
+- 🌱 I’m currently working as a Flutter Developer
-- 💞️ I’m looking to collaborate on Web Development
+- 💞️ I’m looking to collaborate on Flutter.
-- 📫 You can reach me on 'sahakshay515@gmail.com'
+- 📫 You can reach me at 'sahakshay515@gmail.com'

 <!---
 AkshayKrSah/AkshayKrSah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.